UnknowUser50/Octopus/README.txt

 <name-for-man> --help/-h

-Rectification for 1.1.1 : somes bugs
+Rectification for 1.1.1 : some bugs